site-prism/site_prism/README.md

 ## Supported Rubies / Browsers

-SitePrism is built and tested to work on Ruby 3.0-3.4
+SitePrism is built and tested to work on Ruby 3.1 - 4.0

-If you are using SitePrism with Ruby 2.7 it is highly advisable to upgrade to a more modern Ruby (v3+), if for any other reason, to get a performance improvement!
+If you are using SitePrism with Ruby 3.1 it is highly advisable to upgrade to a more modern Ruby (v3.3+), if for any other reason, to get a performance improvement!

 SitePrism should run on all major browsers.
-The gem's integration tests are run on Chrome and Firefox.
+The gem's integration tests are run on Chrome and Firefox

 If you find you cannot integrate nicely with SitePrism, please open an [issue request](https://github.com/site-prism/site_prism/issues/new)